Museum of the Communist Party of China: Architecture

 The main building area of the museum is nearly 150000 m2, of which nearly two-thirds is exhibition space.
 From the birds-eye view, the museum shows the Chinese character "工" shape as a whole, which means that the CCP is the vanguard of the Chinese working class, and also the vanguard of the Chinese people and the Chinese nation.
 The appearance adopts the traditional colonnade structure, which fully inherits the traditional essence of Chinese architecture.
-There are 28 pillars on the east and west sides of the museum, symbolizing the Communist Party of China's 28 years of bloody struggle to establish the People's Republic of China.
+There are 28 pillars on the east and west sides of the museum, symbolizing the CCP's 28 years of struggle to establish the People's Republic of China from 1921 to 1949.
 There are six pillars on both sides of the north and the south.

 Chang Shana, who participated in the design of the Great Hall of the People and the Cultural Palace of Nationalities, personally led the team to design the chapiters, pedestals, architraves, lattice walls, copper doors and emblem of the museum.